Roy W. Hill: Early years

 Hill was the son of Maurice C. Hill, a sheet metal worker, and Bulah A. Hill.

 Career

 Hill spent 25 years with General Motors, initially in Dallas, a period in which promotions and assignments sent him to various U.S. cities.
 He rose to be Dallas Regional Manager for Chevrolet and testified for the company in a 1939 antitrust suit.
 He resigned to establish his own retail automobile business and extended the business to nine Texas cities, New Mexico and California.
 In 1964, the Custom Tailors Guild of America named Hill as one of America's ten best-dressed men, along with Chicago Mayor Richard J. Daley.

 Eisenhower Medical Center

 Hill was among the early trustees of Eisenhower Medical Center and was elected concurrently with Martha Hyer.
 He subsequently participated in the raising of more than a million dollars for the Medical Center.

 Death

-Hill died in Rancho Mirage, California in 1986, and is buried in Desert Memorial Park.
+Hill died in Rancho Mirage, California in 1986.